Keio University

 Takami Matsuda

-Museum Director, Keio Museum CommonsFaculty of Letters Professor
+Director, Keio Museum CommonsFaculty of Letters Professor

 2020/03/09

-In April 2019, Keio Museum Commons (commonly known as KeMC) was established at Keio University.
-KeMC is a new organization whose primary mission is the storage and exhibition of academic materials owned by Keio University, as well as education and research activities utilizing these materials.
-As the core facility for its activities, an 11-story new building (with KeMC-related facilities from the 1st to the 9th floor) is currently under construction on the site of the former East Annex on Mita Campus, with an opening scheduled for spring 2021.
-Below, we explain the background leading to the establishment of Keio Museum Commons, as well as the concept and activities of this new organization.
+In April 2019, Keio University established the "Keio Museum Commons" (commonly known as KeMCov).
+KeMCov is a new organization whose primary mission is the storage and exhibition of academic materials owned by Keio University, as well as the educational and research activities that utilize them.
+As a facility to serve as the core of its activities, an 11-story new building (with KeMCov-related facilities from the 1st to the 9th floor) is currently under construction on the site of the former East Annex of the Mita Campus, with an opening scheduled for the spring of 2021.
+Below, I will explain the background leading to the establishment of the "Keio Museum Commons," as well as the concept and activities of this new organization.

 Background Leading to Establishment

-In 2017, a working group was organized to consider the nature of the exhibition facility for academic materials, with then Vice-President Akira Haseyama serving as chair.
+In 2017, a working group was organized to consider the nature of the exhibition facility for academic materials, with then Vice-President Akira Haseyama serving as the chair.
 The members consisted of representatives from various departments involved in the research and management of cultural properties at Keio University: the Keio University Art Center (KUAC), the Research Institute for Digital Media and Content (DMC), the Institute of Oriental Classics (Shido Bunko), the Fukuzawa Memorial Center for Modern Japanese Studies, the Faculty of Letters Major in Archaeology and Ethnology and Major in Aesthetics and Science of Arts, and the Office of Facilities and Property Management.

 The World's First "Museum Commons"

-Rendering (Sakurada-dori side (left), campus side)
+Rendering (Sakurada-dori side (left), Campus side)

 Keio University's First Art Storage and Exhibition Facility